BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

 *typing...*

   During each *snap*, I was fortunate enough to do industrial research internships where I worked with similar genre of research minds, developing similar genre of biomarkers, in a compltely different genre of medical and wearable domains.

-# DISCLAIMER
+  &nbsp;

+  &nbsp;

-*The story contained many ~~failures~~ happy little accidents that were not described here for the safety of future aspiring researchers.*
+  *P.S.
+The story contained many ~~failures~~ happy little accidents that were not described here for the safety of future aspiring researchers.*

 <!--  limited knowledge but  know of accumulating